kashishkhare/kashishkhare.github.io/index.md

 I am a Masters student of Computer Science with 2 years of experience and a dynamic background in data analysis and web development.

->I strongly believe that an individual with exceptional analytical abilities and can-do attitude can innovate, collaborate and excel anywhere.

 * * *

 # [](#header-1)Experience